janikvonrotz/janikvonrotz.ch/content/post/2024-11/11-ssh-vs-vpn.md

   - security
   - comparison
 images:
-  - /images/logo.png
+  - /images/ssh-vs-vpn.png
-draft: true
+draft: false
 ---
-Often when I deploy an application to a server owned by a customer or the customers IT provider, they require me to setup a virtual private network (VPN) connection.
-I then tell them about Secure Shell (SSH) protocol and how is better for this use case.
+When I deploy an application to a server that is owned by the customer or the customers IT provider, they very often require me to setup a virtual private network (VPN) connection.
+I tell them about Secure Shell (SSH) protocol and how is better fit for this use case.
 As they are used to Windows server environment, where SSH is mostly absent, they insist on using VPNs.

 In this post I will compare the two technologies and explain why SSH is the better option in this use case.